GeomarPerales/epwgen/README.md

 ```
 ## Credits

-RPisco was developed by Geomar Perales. or any issue or suggestion please write
+epwgen package was developed by Geomar Perales. or any issue or suggestion please write
 to: perales.geomar@gmail.com.